 The truth

-- Precedent-setting rulings: Once key legal questions are addressed in group litigation, other elements of the case may be resolved more quickly.
+- Precedent-setting rulings: Once key legal questions are decided, other elements can move forward faster.

-- A willingness to settle: Defendants in group litigation often recognise the strength of a unified claim and may prefer to settle early rather than face prolonged legal battles and reputational damage.
+- A stronger incentive to settle: Defendants often recognise the strength of a unified claim and choose to settle early rather than risk ongoing costs and reputational damage.

 Myth #4: Individual claimants have no influence in the case